 Coursepacks, a collection of course readings, activities, notes etc., are an excellent alternative to a textbook.
 Instructors can choose specific readings for students from a variety of books and journals.
 Curating a collection of readings allows the instructor to include a variety of sources and formats, allowing for representation of more view points.
 From a student perspective, coursepacks provide a more focus than a textbook and are a cost-savings.

-Copyrighted material can be used in a coursepack if the complies with the Fair Dealing Policy, or with the specific and recorded permission of the copyright holder.
+Copyrighted material can be used in a coursepack if it complies with the Fair Dealing Policy, or with the specific and recorded permission of the copyright holder.

 For digital delivery a reading list can be built within D2L, using persistent links to library licensed resources (journal articles or ebooks).